marketneutral/alphatools/README.md

 ![](https://user-images.githubusercontent.com/16124573/44810782-d0bd8b00-aba0-11e8-81f3-e4fe042c481d.png)

 This package provides convenience functions to help make the alpha factor research process more accessible.
-The convenience functions sit on top of [zipline]() and, specifically, the `Pipeline` cross-sectional classes and functions in that package. `alphatools` allows you to `run_pipeline` in a Jupyter notebook local to you and supports the easy creation of `Pipeline` factors on arbitrary data sources **at runtime**.
+The convenience functions sit on top of [zipline]() and, specifically, the `Pipeline` cross-sectional classes and functions in that package. `alphatools` allows you to `run_pipeline` in a Jupyter notebook local to you and supports the easy creation of `Pipeline` factors **at runtime** on arbitrary data sources.
 In other words, just expose the endpoint for data sitting somewhere, specify the schema, and...it's available for use in `Pipeline`!

 For example, with `alphatools`, in a Jupyter notebook, you can